Reviewing my first Symfony2 project

 developing with small javascript libraries so much easier.
 You can copy over a

-list of dependencies from existing projects and running bower install will
+list of dependencies from existing projects and running bower install

 get the locally cached files or download them when needed.
 Assetic can still be